kristinmlee/dmc/README.md

 ### 2. Scripts associated with the [*Mimulus*](https://github.com/kristinmlee/dmc/tree/master/mimulusAnalysis) and [killifish](https://github.com/kristinmlee/dmc/tree/master/killifishAnalysis) analyses in Lee and Coop (2017)

 ### 3. [Modified version of mssel](https://github.com/kristinmlee/dmc/tree/master/mssel_modified), a version of ms [1] that allows for the incorporation of selection at a single site, modified by KL to allow for multiple independent origins of beneficial lineages.

+### 4. MYAdIDAS extension
+Code for extension MYAdIDAS, DMC modified for cases of adaptive introgression, can be found in [myAdidas](https://github.com/kristinmlee/dmc/tree/master/myAdidas).
+This also includes modifications for deletions, strong selection coefficients, and differences in effective population sizes among populations.
+See folder for complete details.

 [1] Hudson, R. R. (2002).
 Generating samples under a Wright–Fisher neutral model of genetic variation.
 Bioinformatics 18, 337–338.